You are using an outdated browser. Please upgrade your browser to improve your experience.

 Staff

-Our lecturers are nationally renowned experts in their fields, with up-to-date industry knowledge and experience.
+Our Architecture lecturers are nationally renowned experts in their fields, with up-to-date industry knowledge and experience.
 You’ll also learn from inspiring visiting lecturers from the relevant professions, with specialisms including; structures, environmental design and mechanical engineering.

 Janie Hinton